GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 as shown.
 Use `-DPostgreSQL_ROOT="C:\Program Files\PostgreSQL\12"`   to
 select the version of PostgreSQL at the specified location.
 To compile for Win32, the `"C:\Program Files (x86)\PostgreSQL\10"` version of libpq will probably be required from the x86 directory (and include `-A Win32`).
+These flags can also be added to the first cmake line in the example below.

 The second (build) cmake command can also have: `--config Release` to switch the install from a Debug to a Release configuration.

+The build cmake line can also have, at the very end, `-- /property:CharacterSet=Unicode` to change the character set from MultiByte to Unicode.
+That flag (including the `--` separated by spaces at the end before the added flag) can also be applied in the 2nd and 3rd cmake build lines in the example below to change the character set, and the added flag is passed directly to the native compiler tool without cmake interpreting it.

 A slightly more complex sequence of commands will build (completely separate) Debug and Release installations: